ClearGDPR/ClearGDPR/TROUBLESHOOTING.md

 **Problems with dependencies**

-Make sure you ran `yarn install` in the root directory.
+If one or more dependencies are not found, try running `yarn install` in the root directory.
-If the issue persists, start the servers with `docker/run` and then try running `docker exec $CONTAINER_NAME yarn install` inside the container that is showing the issue.
+If the issue persists, start the servers with `docker/run`, open another terminal tab/window and try running `docker exec $CONTAINER_NAME yarn install` inside the container that is showing the issue.

+**ERROR: gyp ERR!**

+Try running `yarn install` in the root directory.
+This is a dependecy issue.

 **ERROR: Couldn't find env file**